QUICK SUMMARY

 Beyond the News: The Comparison Trap

-Even when you’re not consuming breaking news, comparing your life to those on social media can quietly undermine your peace.
-Highlight reels of other people’s lives—perfect homes, vacations, or ministries—can trigger feelings of inadequacy.
+Even when you’re not consuming breaking news, comparing your life to others on social media can quietly undermine your peace.
+Highlight reels of other people’s lives—perfect homes, vacations, bodies, ministries, marriages, children, businesses, and kitchens—can trigger feelings of inadequacy.

 “Let us not become conceited, provoking one another, envying one another.”— Galatians 5:26 (NKJV)

-Platforms are designed to keep you scrolling with dopamine hits—likes, shares, and algorithms that reward outrage and envy.
+Social platforms are designed around feedback loops: likes, shares, comments, alerts, and algorithmic recommendations that keep us checking one more time.
 The result?
-Burnout, distraction, and digital addiction.
-This constant feedback loop might keep you “in the know,” but it takes the joy from everyday life.
+Burnout, distraction, envy, anger, and digital addiction.
+This constant feedback loop might keep you “in the know,” but it can steal the joy from everyday life.

 Spiritually Disconnected